jacksonianrtaylor/movie_rec_proj/README.md

 -Questions !!!
 -is the movie rating for the movie to predict averaged out (yes) -is the mean the complete average from train and test data for the svd on the full dataset (yes) -are some movies listed twice in the ordered complete movie set (no: the sets are combined)

+-how to remove the current user from this average???
+[mean rating for the correspnding movie for every user who rated it in the train data]
+answer: the user is already removed

+-Is the rating of the target movies from other users included in this average??? no the rating does not include target ratings and if the the movie was only a traget movie then the overall average is used